 The program has academic policies such as those dealing with admissions, promotion and graduation requirements, mature students, credit transfer and prior learning assessment, appeals, and academic dishonesty consistent with the level of the degree program.
 It has established policies and procedures that outline the process by which transfer of academic credit is awarded.

-For Applied Degrees: By definition, applied degrees must have a work-related experience component.
-Therefore, in addition to the above, the institution must have policies and procedures which define the roles of the institution, employer and student in the directed field studies component of the program and resources in place to effect these policies.
-Work placements and learning outcomes must be directly related to the practical and work experience program outcomes.
+For programs involving work integrated learning, the institution must have policies and procedures which define the roles of the institution, employer, and student in the work integrated component of the program, and resources in place to effect these policies.